BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Comfort GlideAir-assisted lateral transfer or repositioningMinimum 2 staff, 3 preferred.
 Capacity listed in Thompson materials as 1,000 lb; use 2 pumps if patient is over 500 lb.
 The mat can remain under the patient with hose detached.

 Total mechanical lift / Hoyer / ceiling liftDependent transfer, non-weight-bearing, poor sitting balance, unable to follow commandsUse two or more caregivers.
 Inspect slings.
-Ceiling lifts are in intensive care unit; portable/full mechanical lifts and slings are in common patient care supply areas or clean utility rooms.
+Ceiling lifts are in the intensive care unit; portable/full mechanical lifts and slings are in common patient care supply areas or clean utility rooms.

 Mechanical sit-standSeat-to-seat transfer for partial weight-bearing patient with good cognition and sitting balanceTwo or more caregivers.
 Useful for toileting/pericare.
 Check contraindications such as certain recent abdominal, cardiac, respiratory, aneurysm, or rib-fracture concerns.